coverclock/com-diag-hazer/README.md

 sentence than have it delayed.
 After all, another more up-to-date sentence is on the way right behind it.

+## Sending Commands

-You can sent initialization commands to the GPS device.
+You can send initialization commands to the GPS device.
 These can be either NMEA sentences (without escape sequences) or binary UBX sentence (with escape sequences).
 In either case, gpstool will automatically append the appropriate ending sequences including a computed NMEA or UBX checksum.